tediousjs/tedious-connection-pool/README.md

 ### Connection.release()
 Release the connect back to the pool to be used again

-## Version 0.3.1 Changes
+## Version 0.3.2 Changes
- * Calls Connection.reset() when the connection is released to the pool.
+ * Calls connection.reset() when the connection is released to the pool.
 This is very unlikely to cause anyone trouble.
- * Added a callback argument to ConnectionPool.drain()
+ * Added a callback argument to connectionPool.drain()

 ## Version 0.3.0 Changes
  * Removed dependency on the `generic-pool` node module.